Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 Given the first message, Bob can simulate the remaining actions of~$\rA_1, \rA_2, \dotsc, \rA_d$ from the first~$d$ rounds of~$\Pi_d$, except for the communication from~$\rA_1$ to~$\rA_0$.
 These constitute his local operations in the second round of~$\Pi$.
 He then sends Alice the qubits sent by~$\rA_1$ to~$\rA_0$ in round~$d$ of~$\Pi_d$ along with the local memory used by the parties~$\rA_i $, for~$i \in [d-1]$.
 (Bob retains the input~$y$ and the local memory used by party~$\rA_d$.)
 This constitutes the second message in~$\Pi$.

 In effect, the simulation implements the first~$d$ rounds of~$\Pi_d$ in two rounds of~$\Pi$ (see Figure~\ref{fig-simulation}).
 The same idea allows Alice and Bob to simulate the rest of the protocol~$\Pi_d$ while implementing each successive block of~$d$ rounds of~$\Pi_d$ in two rounds of~$\Pi$, with communication per round of the order of~$d(b + s)$, where~$b$ is the bandwidth of the communication channels in~$\Pi_d $, and~$s$ is a bound on the number of qubits of local memory used by any of the parties~$\rA_1, \dotsc, \rA_{d-1}$.
-Building on the detailed description of protocols on the line in Section~\ref{sec-line-protocols}, we describe the simulation formally in Section~\ref{sec-simulation}, and show the following. \begin{lemma} Given any~$r$-round quantum protocol~$\Pi_d$ for~$\linedisj_{n,d}$ over communication channels with bandwidth~$b$ in which each party uses local memory at most~$s$, there is a two-party quantum protocol~$\Pi$ for Set Disjointness~$\disj_n$ that has~$2 \ceil{r/d}$ rounds, total communication of order~$r(b + s)$, and has the same probability of success. \end{lemma}
+Building on the detailed description of protocols on the line in Section~\ref{sec-line-protocols}, we describe the simulation formally in Section~\ref{sec-simulation}, and show the following. \begin{lemma} Given any~$r$-round entanglement-assisted quantum protocol~$\Pi_d$ for~$\linedisj_{n,d}$ over communication channels with bandwidth~$b$ in which each party uses local memory at most~$s$, there is an entanglement-assisted two-party quantum protocol~$\Pi$ for Set Disjointness~$\disj_n$ that has~$2 \ceil{r/d}$ rounds, total communication of order~$r(b + s)$, and has the same probability of success.
+Further, if the protocol~$\Pi_d$ does not use shared entanglement, the protocol~$\Pi$ also does not. \end{lemma}

 The communication required by a~$k$-round bounded-error two-party protocol for Set Disjointness is~$\Omega( n/(k \log^8 k) ) $~\cite[Theorem~A]{BGKMT18-bounded-round-disj}.
 This gives us the lower bound of~$\widetilde{\Omega}( \sqrt{nd} \,)$ due to Le Gall and Magniez on the number of rounds~$r$ in~$\Pi_d$, when~$b + s$ is of order~$\log n$.
 More precisely, the bound with the logarithmic factors is